BBC Two: Programming

 In January 2013, BBC Two ceased to show children's programmes and replaced the weekday morning schedule with repeats of the previous BBC One daytime schedule, children's programmes was returned in 2017 and 2022 in Saturday morning.
 It also began showing Sign Zone in the early hours; prior to 2013, this had been broadcast by BBC One.
 This was the only channel that broadcast Sign Zone in the early hours until the relaunch of BBC Three as a television channel in 2022.

 From October 2013, BBC Two has shown classic programmes like Bergerac, Cagney and Lacey, The Rockford Files, 'Allo 'Allo!, and Are You Being Served? on weekday afternoons, with the retro logos from 1970s and 1980s, between the current programmes.

 In October 2014, Russell Howard's Good News and Backchat moved to BBC Two from BBC Three.

 In 2014, BBC Two commissioned Britain's first transgender sitcom, Boy Meets Girl, which follows the developing relationship between Leo, a 26-year-old man, and Judy, a 40-year-old transgender woman.

-From 7 April 2015, the morning Sign Zone was shown before Victoria Derbyshire 8:00am-9:00 am including See Hear on Wednesday morning.
+From 7 April 2015, the morning Sign Zone was shown before Victoria Derbyshire 8:00 am – 9:00 am including See Hear on Wednesday morning.

 BBC Two is also known for broadcasting some news and current affairs programmes.
 It broadcasts BBC News updates every morning at 9 am, simulcasting the BBC News channel after it stops simulcasting BBC Breakfast on BBC1.
-This includes an edition of BBC Business Today at 11:30 and Sportsday at 11:45, then fifteen minutes of BBC News Now, this had previously been between 2006-2010 an edition of World News Today and 2010-2011 GMT.
+This includes an edition of BBC Business Today at 11:30 and Sportsday at 11:45, then fifteen minutes of BBC News Now, this had previously been between 2006 and 2010 an edition of World News Today and 2010–2011 GMT.
 At 12:15 pm during the Parliament session, political debate programme Politics Live is broadcast on BBC Two.
-On Wednesdays, due to the Prime Minister's Questions, the programme is broadcast at the earlier time of 11:15am.
-The programme is not broadcast on Fridays or when Parliament is on a holiday break, so the simulcast of BBC News Now continues until 1:00pm for the BBC News at One on BBC One.
-At 10:30pm, current affairs programme Newsnight provides reports and analysis of the stories behind the day's headlines.
-BBC Two does not broadcast any news and current affairs programming at the weekend.
+On Wednesdays, due to the Prime Minister's Questions, the programme is broadcast at the earlier time of 11:15 am.
+The programme is not broadcast on Fridays or when Parliament is on a holiday break, so the simulcast of BBC News Now continues until 1:00 pm for the BBC News at One on BBC One.
+At 10:30 pm, current affairs programme Newsnight provides reports and analysis of the stories behind the day's headlines.
+BBC Two does not broadcast any news and current affairs programming at the weekend, except Sunday's during the football season when BBC One breaks away after the 7:30 am news summary from Breakfast, which continues on BBC Two until 9:00 am.

 From 2017 until 2019, it broadcast the UK selection show for the Eurovision Song Contest, Eurovision: You Decide.
 The channel stopped broadcasting the show after the 2019 edition due to the fact that the BBC opted for an internal selection in collaboration with BMG Rights Management.